davidlbit/lego/README.md

 ![LEGO Flowchart](/assets/Lego_Platform_Concept_Flowchart.png)

 > Note: This flowchart is a draft version and is subject to change in the future.
-Its intention is to fully depict the architecture of a LEGO brick sorting platform.
+Its intention is to fully depict the conceptual architecture of a LEGO brick sorting platform.

 ### Database Design